As parents we can all agree on one thing…kids grow up way too fast!

 5. Move on to Writing Tasks

 Now that your child has gotten excited about writing, now it’s time to give him or her a reason to write.
 Maybe it’s that he or she is creating a birthday card for a friend or family member, or maybe it’s to write thank you notes for gifts received.
-If you write the words as they are spelled on a separate sheet of paper and have your preschooler copy your letters, it gives him or her the important job of completing the writing task, but you still have the ability to shape the words he or she is writing.
+If you write the words as they are spelled on a separate sheet of paper, and have your preschooler copy your letters, it gives him or her the important job of completing the writing task.
+Meanwhile you still have the ability to shape the words he or she is writing.

 6. Celebrate, Celebrate, Celebrate